Most Active Stories

 WLRN's digital internship offers students the chance to learn how to run a news website and how to conceive stories across different platforms.
 Interns will work closely with WLRN's digital editor, building posts for web and social-media profiles, and participating in interactivity projects and audience engagement.

 Skills acquired from the WLRN digital internship will include news and feature writing, journalistic photo and video editing, radio production, web production and social-media management.
 Interest in news writing, feature writing and multimedia storytelling is required.
 Knowledge of AP Style and copy-editing skills preferred.
-Experience with photo and video editing is also a plus.
+Experience with photo and video editing, web design or programming languages is also a plus.

 Radio interns who join our newsroom are trusted with the responsibilities of a general assignment reporter or producer.
 They pitch their own story ideas, do background research, arrange and conduct interviews with sources, write stories for web and air, and produce audio packages.